 Electronic locks don’t need physical keys to lock and open them.
 Instead, they have a keypad or card system in which you can use a unique passcode, card, or key to open the lock.
 Often, electronic locks can close doors automatically or remotely.
 You can find electronic locks in hotels, schools, offices, and government buildings.

 Many electronic locks bring a combination key system that allows users to use a regular key if they fail to remember their code or card key.
 Plus, these locks bring batteries that will usually last at least a year or more.

 Some electronic locks can work remotely, so you can open or lock the door using a smartphone or computer when you are far away from home.

 7. Child-Proof Door Locks

 Adults can use child-proof locks on a few doors inside the home to keep the toddler’s fingers out.
-These locks aren’t for security, but more for the safety of small kids who could hurt themselves by getting into a refrigerator, cupboards, or different things in the kitchen.
+These locks aren’t for security but for the safety of small kids who could hurt themselves by getting into a refrigerator, cupboards, or other things in the kitchen.